bmentges/brainiak_api/docs/source/services/collection/examples/list_collections_404.rst

 ::

     {
-        "errors": ["HTTP error: 404\nContext xabiru does not exist."]
+        "errors": ["HTTP error: 404\nContext example_graph does not exist."]
     }